timm/timm.github.io/msraward17.md

 ## The Future of the PROMISE Repository

+Now that PROMISE
+repository
-Now that PROMISE has achieved international recognition,  it is strange to report that  the repo is being decommissioned.
+has achieved international
+recognition,  it is strange to report that  the repo is being decommissioned.